So if you want to put some code from a coding language like Python or JAVA, you can do this:

 I don't know if this is supposed to happen, so I guess it's safe to say that it is sort of a success.

-For JAVA code:
+For Java code:

 System.out.println("Hello World!");

-For C++ (or C) code:
+For C++ (or C) code: (someone who actually knows this please edit, as neither c

 #include <stdio.h>